SU-Orange-Robotics/2023-18-Blitzkrieg/README.md

 - always create new branches when working on a new feature, even for the smallest features.

 ### Commits
-- write a short description the commits e.g. "added basic PID control for the fly wheel"
+- write a short description for the commits e.g. "added basic PID control for the fly wheel"

-### Naming Vonvention
+### Naming Convention
 - use lower camel case for variables, and upper cammel case for funcitons. (e.g. "int turnRate; void TurnRight(){}")